pglen/bluepoint/README.md

 #                             README
+## The bluepoint algorythm

  This directory contains the bluepoint algorithm and test suite.

-The hs_crypt() family of functions are a block encryption loop for looping over buffers in a consistent manner.
+The hs_crypt() family of functions are a block handling loops to iterate over buffers in a consistent manner.

 This is bluepoint version 2, and 3, see documentation on differences.
 The bluepoint version 3, (the virtual machine version) is under development.
 Version 3 might be quantum resistant;

 Bluepoint 3 data flow:

     // Run through the pre-defined VM stack